sushantvairat/ensemble-IDS-multi-attack/README.md

 #### Steps for creating pickle file: ####
 Run the pickle_generation.py also keep the KDDTrain+.csv in the home directory or adjust the path accordingly.

-or

-You can use online tools like kaggle and colab and dwld github from there.

 > Note: Change the name of pickle file accordingly in gui.py depending on classifier used.